SiebeA/CorpusNormalization/README.md

 ### Cindy
 **observations**:
+- 0 BOL are not capitalized
+- 359 Non BOL sentences were not capitalized
+- 77 EOL had no PUNCT mark

 GS manual-normalization (MN) had:
 - 2 beginning of line (BOL) sentences were not capitalized.
 ATN fixes this.
 - 359 omissions of non-BOL sentences capitalization.